Will what happened at Georgetown Prep stay there?

 “Dr. Blasey Ford’s experience is all too consistent with stories we heard and lived while attending Holton.
 Many of us are survivors ourselves,” states that letter.

 One of the most vivid descriptions of the social environment surrounding Georgetown Prep in the 1980s comes from another graduate — someone who, according to Ford’s account, was in the bedroom that night.
 She claims Kavanaugh’s classmate, Mark Judge, watched the attack; she says she only got away when Judge jumped on top of them, toppling them over.

-Judge, a writer who has authored memoirs and written for conservative publications, says he doesn’t remember any such party.
+Judge, a writer who has authored memoirs and written for conservative publications such as the Daily Caller, says he doesn’t remember any such party.

 But his writings make it abundantly clear that heavy drinking was a routine part of the social fabric.
 In one of his works, he describes Georgetown Prep as “positively swimming in alcohol.”